When I was a little girl, Autumn for me heralded the beginning of apple pie season. Well, conker season too!

 To make the oats a little lighter and a bit less carby – and to add a healthy dose of delicious fats! – I added some ground walnuts in place of extra oats.

 This adds a little something extra to classic porridge or oatmeal (whatever you like to call it!), and keeps that delicious apple pie flavour running right through!
-However, if you don’t feel like walnuts, or don’t have them to hand, simply add more oats in place.
+However, if you don’t feel like walnuts, or don’t have them to hand, simply add more oats in place, or use ground almonds.

 For me, these are the perfect oats to enjoy on a cold, wintery or Autumnal day.
 They are so satisfying and warming – a big old hug in an apple flavoured bowl!